namsral/flag/README.md

 Flag
 ===

 Flag is a drop in replacement for Go's flag package with the addition to parse files and environment variables.
+If you support the [twelve-factor app methodology][], `flag` complies with the third factor; "Store config in the environment".

 An example using a gopher: